-India’s Real Estate Sector has always been an attractive investment option, especially for the Non Residents of India.
+India’s Real Estate Sector has always been an attractive investment option, especially for the NRI.
 The purpose for the same may be several, some may want to invest for their parents, future, or just simply own a second home.
 In either case, we are well aware of the fact that there is a huge potential in the sector.
 The real estate market has always attracted several Indians living abroad to come and invest in properties.

 1. Tax